ray-x/dotfiles/README.md

   But Damn it, I spend lots of time to configure it, however, I rarely use it.
 So I end up delete the plugin. nvim-bufferline.lua: Yes, with lua and neovim only

-- Tools: floatterm
+- Tools: floatterm, scrollview

 - Move and Edit:

-  easymotion, vim-multi-cursor
-  , vim-anyfold (better folding)
+  easymotion -> hop, hlslens + vim-multi-cursor , vim-anyfold (better folding), Far for complex find and replace

 ## Shell